iqbal-arif/ASP.NET/Projects/BlazorApp/SSRDemoApp/SSRDemo/SSRDemoApp.Notes.md

 13.appsettings.Development.json : overrieds the appsettings.json.
 Used for Development
 14.secrets.json : Right-Click on Project folder : Manage user secrets option.
 This will overrieds appsettings and appsettings.Development.json files.
 Put your DB string key here for security.
 This won't be saved in version control.

+15.launchSetting.json: Different Settings for launching App.
+For PRODUCTION environment just Delete the "Development" text.

+16.